Caulfield - South

 Caulfield - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Caulfield-South has a high level of cultural diversity, with 27.8% of its residents speaking a language other than English at home and 39.3% born overseas.
-The predominant religion in Caulfield-South is Judaism, comprising 40.8% of the population, compared to 17.5% across Greater Melbourne.
+Caulfield-South scores highly in cultural diversity, with 27.8% of its population speaking a language other than English at home and 39.3% born overseas.
+The predominant religion is Judaism, comprising 40.8% of the population, compared to 17.5% across Greater Melbourne.
 In terms of ancestry, the top three groups are Other (20.7%), Australian (18.6%), and English (16.0%).

 Frequently Asked Questions - Diversity